mattrberry/lossless-svg-converter/README.md

-# Lossless PNG to SVG Converter
+# The First Truly Lossless JPG to SVG Converter!

 ### Requirements:
 + Pillow